IrisVanRooij/irisvanrooij.github.io/_posts/2020-12-5-Answers-to-Questions.md

 ---
 layout: post
-title: Continued Q&A for DLF talk
+title: Q&A for 'Beyond the Crisis in Psychology'
 category: psychology, crisis, theory, tools for thinking
 authors: Iris van Rooij
 ---

+<iframe width="560" height="315" src="https://www.youtube.com/embed/aIqGT0VwVqk?start=225" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 November 26, 2020, I was awarded the Distinguished Lorentz Fellowship & Prize.
 [SPUI25](https://www.spui25.nl) hosted an online event for the occasion.
-You can read a short summary [here](https://nias.knaw.nl/stories/beyond-the-crisis-in-psychology/), or just watch the recorded event (below).
+You can read a short summary [here](https://nias.knaw.nl/stories/beyond-the-crisis-in-psychology/), or just watch the recorded event (above).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/aIqGT0VwVqk?start=225" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Many questions were asked via the zoom Q&A, youtube chat and on twitter.
 Thank you all for these questions!
 I could only answer some of them during the live event.
 Below a list of remaining questions and my answers to them [[^1]].

 **Q1: Deterministic vs stochastic models**